*Make sure that all panoramas have a clear line of sight, in order to have connections between the panoramas in your tour.

 Note: You may need to wait up to 48 hours after publishing for Google to link your virtual tour with the rest of the Google Street View network.
 It might take up to 4 to 7 days for all the connections to appear on Google.

-- "An error occurred while trying to sign in for publishing the street view tour" : It means that it couldn't logged into your Google account.
+"An error occurred while trying to sign in for publishing the street view tour" : It means that we can't connect to your Google account.
 If this happens, you can try to use another browser.

-- "The user denied the permission to the scopes required." : It means you haven't allow the access to your Google Account.
+"The user denied the permission to the scopes required." : It means you haven't allowed access to your Google Account.
 Please try again.

-- "No user could be automatically selected without prompting the consent flow." : It means there are no Google Account found in your browser.
+"No user could be automatically selected without prompting the consent flow." : It means there are no Google Accounts found in your browser.
 Try to login on your browser and try again.